Sanda (sport): Curriculum

-Sport Variation
+Sport variation

-Yundong Sanda (运动散打 (Yùndòng Sàndǎ)) or Jinzheng Sanda (竞争散打 (Jìngzhēng Sàndǎ)): A modern fighting method, sport, and applicable component of Wushu / Kung Fu influenced by traditional Chinese Boxing, of which takedowns & throws are legal in competition, as well as all other sorts of striking (use of arms & legs).
+Yundong Sanda (运动散打 (Yùndòng Sàndǎ)) or Jinzheng Sanda (竞争散打 (Jìngzhēng Sàndǎ)): A modern fighting method, sport, and applicable component of Wushu / Kung Fu influenced by traditional Chinese Boxing, in which takedowns & throws are legal in competition.

-Chinese wrestling methods called Shuai Jiao and other Chinese grappling techniques such as Chin Na.
-It has all the combat aspects of wushu.

-Sanda appears much like Kickboxing but includes many more grappling techniques.
+Sanda appears much like kickboxing but includes many more grappling techniques.
 Sanda fighting competitions are often held alongside taolu or form competitions.
 Sanda represents the modern development of Lei Tai contests, but with rules in place to reduce the chance of serious injury.

 Many Chinese martial art schools teach or work within the rule sets of Sanda, working to incorporate the movements, characteristics, and theory of their style.

 Chinese martial artists also compete in non-Chinese or mixed combat sports, including boxing, kickboxing and mixed martial arts.
 Sanda is practiced in tournaments and is normally held alongside taolu events in wushu competition.
 For safety reasons, some techniques from the self-defense form such as elbow strikes, chokes, and joint locks, are not allowed during tournaments.
 Competitors can win by knockout or points which are earned by landing strikes to the body or head, throwing an opponent, or when competition is held on a raised lei tai platform, pushing them off the platform.
 Fighters are only allowed to clinch for a few seconds.
 If the clinch is not broken by the fighters, and if neither succeeds in throwing his opponent within the time limit, the referee will break the clinch.
 In the U.S., competitions are held either in boxing rings or on the raised lei tai platform.
 Amateur fighters wear protective gear.